Australia at the 1968 Summer Paralympics

 Australia competed at the 1968 Summer Paralympics in Tel Aviv, Israel.
 The Games significantly expanded in 1968 when compared to previous years, as did the Australian team and the events included in the Games.
 Mexico City were originally to host the 1968 Paralympics, however, they were moved to Tel Aviv in Israel.

 Although there was disappointment expressed at not being able to have to Paralympics in the 'Olympic' city of that year, the Tel Aviv organising committee worked hard to provide a positive experience for the athletes and their support staff.
 The Australian team however had to be content with dubious living conditions for the duration of the competition, being housed in an underground car park.
 Despite the poor accommodation the athletes performed well, with world records falling and numerous Australian competitors taking home a swag of gold medals (see 'Medalists' table below).
-Australian's haul of 38 medals earned them fourth spot on the 'unofficial' placing.
+Australia's haul of 38 medals earned them fourth spot on the 'unofficial' placing.